LLM/Agent-as-Data-Analyst: A Survey: Heterogeneous Data Analysis

 \hi{Heterogeneous Data Analysis Agents.} A heterogeneous data analysis agent is an intelligent system that leverages LLMs or VLMs to automatically interpret, retrieve, and reason over heterogeneous data through natural language interaction.
 The key challenge is to ensure accurate, context-aware analysis while reducing reliance on human intervention, particularly in scenarios involving complex cross-modal reasoning.

 XMODE~\cite{nooralahzadeh2024explainable} assumes that heterogeneous metadata is organized within a database and leverages LLMs to decompose natural language queries into subtasks such as text-to-SQL generation and image analysis.
-For instance, given the query ``Plot the number of paintings that depict war in each century'', XMODE generates an operation sequence comprising: (1) retrieving painting metadata from the database via SQL, (2) applying VLMs to determine whether each image depicts war, and (3) producing visualization code.
+For instance, given the query ``Plot the number of paintings that depict war in each century'', XMODE generates an operation sequence comprising: $(i)$ retrieving painting metadata from the database via SQL, $(ii)$ applying VLMs to determine whether each image depicts war, and $(iii)$ producing visualization code.
 In practice, however, heterogeneous data is often disorganized.
 To address this challenge, Wang et al.~\cite{wang2024interactive} encode data objects using modality-specific models (e.g., BERT for text, CLIP for images) to construct an index.
 They further introduce a vector weight learning model that adaptively adjusts modality weights to better capture their relative importance in similarity measurement~\cite{wang2024must}.
 The user query is used to retrieve relevant data through semantic similarity for final answer generation.
+AgenticData~\cite{sun2025agenticdata} is a multi-agent framework designed to facilitate cross-domain data analysis through natural language interactions.
+It begins by generating a logical plan in a single step, utilizing a plan validator, a plan optimizer, and a plan executor to refine and carry out the plan.
+The framework then applies tailored strategies depending on the data type.
+Additionally, it supports a variety of relational operators (e.g., filter and project) as well as semantic operators (e.g., scan and extract).